pankrit9/AttentionSnatcher/server/blog.md

 ## 3. ROUTES WITH FILES
 ### in each app.post()
 - route mentioned is hit
-- middleware is used: uploads a picture locally into the public/assetes dir (middleware function)
+- middleware is used: uploads a image locally into the public/assetes dir (middleware function)
 - then the actual logic is hit: register controller (functionality)

 ## 4. ROUTES